gstark/sdg-front-end/README.md

 # - x Create Students

+# - x Delete a student

 # - Show Student Details

 # - Update a student

-# - Delete a student

 # - Fancy: Add a navbar for navigation and move create + search to the navigation bar